 b.
 1973, Madrid, Spain

 Cristina Moroño is an artist in pursuit of constant experimentation.
-Merging different practices, including photography, etching, engraving, collage and paper making, Cristina oscillates between the figurative and the abstract in her search to capture the passing of time and the ephemeral nature of our lives.
+Merging different practices, including photography, etching, engraving, collage, paper making and painting.
+Cristina oscillates between the figurative and the abstract in her search to capture the passing of time and the ephemeral nature of our lives.

 In past series of works, such as Lilith’s Daughters, the artist depicts anonymous female figures whose status is defined within a social framework, and where women appear as a symbol of their own era and our contemporary visual culture.
 Her portraits of the female body and the notion of nudity confront the changing landscapes for women constrained by social structures, expressing both a sense of beauty, freedom and pain.

 Cristina Moroño majored in printmaking, graduating with honours at the Universidad Complutense in Madrid, where she also obtained a Master Degree in Fine Arts.
 In 2003 she moved to New York and in 2016 she relocated to Hong Kong where she currently lives and works.
 She has received several prestigious awards, most notably from the San Fernando Royal Academy of Fine Arts in Madrid, a fellowship from the Joan Miro Foundation and the DeArte Fundation’s prize “Hotel Puerta America”.
 Her work is held by public and private collections including the National Library and the City Museum in Madrid, the FRIDE Foundation, the Joan Miró Foundation, the Gorbachev Foundation of North America and the Macy’s Art Collection in New York.
 Her work has been exhibited extensively throughout Europe and New York, with her first exhibition in Hong Kong with Puerta Roja in 2016.